H8X24A1/H8X24A1.github.io/setup/device-setup/room-booking/android.md

 order: 900
 ---

-# How to setup the Room Booking App on an Android device
+# How to setup the Room Booking App on your Android device

 +++ 1. First step